March 18, 2011

 A few hours a day of practical assistance from a professional caregiver who is trained in MS care can save energy sources from being drained.

 We’re happy to make available for you the following MS resource sheets.
 Click the links to view, or right click to print or save to your computer.
 Continuum Care, providers of private home care St. Louis, MO families trust, would love to talk to you about how our private home care services can help your loved one and you.
 Contact us today to get information on the services we can provide you.

-How Home Care can benefit a person with MS
+How Private Home Care can benefit a person with MS

 Multiple Sclerosis fact sheet